Zeriabo/ZwashApp/README.md

 TODO:

-Payment processing: You will need to integrate a payment gateway to allow users to pay for their bookings.
+Payment processing:  need to integrate a payment gateway to allow users to pay for their bookings.

 Notifications: Implement a notification system to inform users about their booking status, such as confirmation of the booking, changes in the schedule, or cancellation.